udhos/opentelemetry-trace-sqs/README.md

 ## Inject trace context into SQS message before sending

-Use `otelsqs.InjectIntoSqsMessageAttributes()` to inject trace context into SQS message before sending it.
+Use `SqsCarrierAttributes.Inject()` to inject trace context into SQS message before sending it.

 ```go
 import (